Hunter-Open-Source-Club/Constitution/constitution.md

    a.
 A club member begins a petition,
    a. that petition gets 10 signatures, or 10 percent of the constituency, whichever amount is larger, and
-   a. more than  of the club's voting members approve it.
+   a. at least a Strict-Majority of the club's voting members approve it.

 *SLP* always requires an extra step of approval.